 - Motivated by social peers and groups

-- Being cooperative, collaborative, and appreciating the sincere recognition
+- Cooperative, collaborative, and appreciative of sincere recognition

 - Consistent, calm, stable, inclusive, and patient

-- May be drawn to overly give out support that may annoy others
+- Drawn to overly give support that may frustrate others

 - Indecisive and doubtful about change

 People with a C personality tend to be more analytical and organized.
 They have a good eye for detail and will often take extra care to ensure their work is of the highest quality.
 They enjoy working in structured environments and can often take on a managerial role, ensuring that tasks are completed on time and to a high standard.

 For a person with a C personality, delegating tasks can be challenging, as they are often perfectionists and find it hard to let go of control.
 They also tend to be cautious and critical of their work, which may lead to overanalyzing their efforts.
 However, C personalities can be great at problem-solving.
 They will step back to analyze all available information before making decisions.

 C personalities are also often resistant to change or trying new tasks, as they prefer the convenience of a set routine.
 They are often motivated by the need to show their expertise in specific fields and tend to gain knowledge from opportunities presented to them.